jithinanievarghese/product-search-relevance/README.md

 If we have 50k products, we need to send an additional 50k image requests to the image URLs of products which adds up to the cost of data gathering.

 Also training a model, its optimization, developer cost, and deployment also add up to the entire cost.
 So implementing image classification really depends on our ROI.
-So it is our call to whether we need to implement the image classification model for finding the product images.
+So it is our call to decide whether we need to implement the image classification model for finding the product images.
 If that approach really adds value to our business requirements, then we should implement it.

 For now, we have gathered data for 5 search queries "spider man car toy", "spider man mug", "spider man jacket", "spider man hoodies" and "spiderman t shirt".
 The total unique products for all search queries at the time of scraping was 2233.